JetBrains/jpa-buddy-documentation/installation-guide/installation-guide.md

 ## Installation and Project Setup

 JPA Buddy is compatible with both IntelliJ IDEA Community Edition and IntelliJ IDEA Ultimate Edition.
-It is available on the <a href="https://plugins.jetbrains.com/plugin/15075-jpa-buddy">JetBrains marketplace</a>, where it can be downloaded and installed.
+It is available on the <a href="https://plugins.jetbrains.com/plugin/15075-jpa-buddy" target="_blank">JetBrains marketplace</a>, where it can be downloaded and installed.

 To install JPA Buddy, open Preferences -> Plugins and search for JPA Buddy.
 Then, simply click on the installation button and you're good to go!